Aegis: Automated Error Generation and Attribution for Multi-Agent Systems

 \subsection{Implementation Details}

 Our implementation is primarily built on MASLab \citep{ye2025maslab}, a unified codebase for multi-agent systems.
 For frameworks not natively supported, like Magnetic-One and SmolAgents, we directly use their source code to develop.
 To perform controlled error injections without altering the underlying MAS codebase, we develop a system of non-invasive wrappers.
 These wrappers leverage techniques like monkey patching to intercept a target agent’s behavior, allowing our adaptive manipulator to either modify its context or corrupt its response.
-This plug-and-play design is grounded in the 14 error modes of the MAST taxonomy \citep{cemri2025multi}, enabling the manipulator to craft context-aware attacks from natural language descriptions.
+This plug-and-play design is grounded in the 14 error modes of the MAST taxonomy \citep{cemri2025multi}, which is empirically-grounded because it was rigorously developed from an analysis of over 150 real, "naturally-occurring" failure traces.
+This ensures our injected errors are based on established, realistic failure patterns, not arbitrary inventions.
 These attacks induce three high-level failure categories: \textbf{Specification Issues} (e.g., an agent deviating from its assigned role), \textbf{Inter-Agent Misalignment} (e.g., withholding critical information from peers), and \textbf{Task Verification Failures} (e.g., skipping necessary validation steps).
 To ensure data quality and causality, we standardize all agents to GPT-4o-mini with temperature 0 for deterministic execution, while the manipulator operates at temperature 0.7 to generate diverse attacks.
 For dynamic systems like DyLAN, we perform post-hoc label refinement to ensure fidelity.
 The entire process, with detailed prompts in Appendix \ref{appendix: prompt}, yields our final dataset of 9,533 trajectories, whose composition is detailed in Appendix \ref{append: dataset details}.